gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 `last_modified` is the last modified time of the file, in milliseconds since the [UNIX epoch](https://en.wikipedia.org/wiki/Unix_time).

-`size` is the size of the file in bytes
+`size` is the size of the file in bytes.
+For directories, `size` is not the total size of the contents of the directory, but rather the size the directory itself takes up on disk.
+If such information is unavailable for a directory, this can be set to the contemporary de facto Unix default of 4096 bytes (see [`mke2fsc.onf`](https://linux.die.net/man/5/mke2fs.conf)).

 `file_type`s currently represents only the simple file/directory distinction.
 Later it may be modified to support more types such as those corresponding to the types available in RDP's [File Attributes](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-fscc/ca28ec38-f155-4768-81d6-4bfeb8586fc9) fields: